Container Storage Interface (CSI) Driver

 - CSI Node Plugin: Runs as a DaemonSet on each Kubernetes node and manages volume mounting and unmounting operations

-StorageClass
+StorageClass Configuration

 The CSI driver supports various storage class parameters for customizing volume provisioning:

-- Volume Type: Specifies the type of volume to be created (e.g., standard, high-performance)
+- Volume Type: Specifies the type of volume to be created (e.g., standard, high-performance).

 Volume Management

-The CSI driver integrates with IronCore's storage
+The CSI driver integrates with IronCore's storage API to provide:

 - Dynamic provisioning of volumes based on PVC specifications